 The “liquidity insurance” provided by larger, higher-rated loans does not come free of charge.
 These assets tend to command higher prices at origination or issuance, which depresses their held-to-maturity returns relative to smaller, lower-or-unrated loans.
 Investors with shorter investment horizons, or less reliable funding sources, often have no choice but to pay the premium required to hold more liquid assets.
 But investors with longer-term investment horizons, long-dated liabilities, or secure funding may find that liquid credits account for too large a share of their overall portfolio.
 In such cases, investors may be sacrificing returns to buy liquidity risk insurance they do not need.

-Since 2001, middle market corporate loans have offered spreads that have exceed those of similarly-rated large loans by 130 basis points per year (Figure 3).
-This extra compensation was not tied to credit performance: over the same period, the annualized default rate on middle market loans was 70 basis points less than for large loans, on average, with substantially lower loss rates in the event of default.
-After accounting for average recoveries and term to maturity, smaller loans have been priced at a 6% average discount relative to large loans largely because of their illiquidity.
-15
+Since 2001, middle market corporate loans have offered spreads that have exceeded those of similarly-rated large loans by 140 basis points per year (Figure 3).
+This extra compensation was not tied to credit performance: over the same period, the annualized default rate on middle market loans was 80 basis points less than for large loans, on average, with substantially lower loss rates in the event of default.
+After accounting for average recoveries and term to maturity, smaller loans have been priced at a 6.4% average discount relative to large loans largely because of their illiquidity.15

 Middle Market Spreads and Default Rates Relative to Large Corporate Loans16

 When segmenting loan performance data by size, mid-market loans have generated annual outperformance that almost perfectly mirrors their average price discount.
-Since 2001, smaller loans have outperformed large syndicated loans by 1.7% to 1.8% per year on an unleveraged, market-wide basis (Table 1).
+Since 2001, smaller loans have outperformed large syndicated loans by 1.6% to 1.7% per year on an unleveraged, market-wide basis (Table 1).
 Some of those excess returns may be attributable to additional credit risk, but it is not clear how much.
 A larger share of smaller loans tend to be unrated, which makes comparisons difficult.
 More consequentially, small loans also tend to systematically outperform their credit ratings, while the opposite is true for large loans.
-As shown in Table 1, on an annually compounded basis, small loans outperform the return implied by their credit ratings by 1.3% per year, on average, while large loans underperform by -0.5% per year.
+As shown in Table 1, on an annually compounded basis, small loans outperform the return implied by their credit ratings by 1.2% per year, on average, while large loans underperform by -0.4% per year.

 Unlevered Annualized Loan Returns17